jdmaudio/cloud-cover-estimation/README.md

 Juypter scripts which present methods for cloud cover estimation (see CloudCover.ipynb and MultipleThreshold.ipynb)

 ### CloudCover.ipynb
 Daytime method uses a simple pixel red-blue ratio approach.
 The daytime implementation needs some improvement - the very bright areas around the sun are sometimes identified as clouds leading to cloud cover overestimation.
-Ideally a solar would be applied.
+Ideally a solar mask would be applied.

 - Lothon, M., Barnéoud, P., Gabella, O., Lohou, F., Derrien, S., Rondi, S., Chiriaco, M., Bastin, S., Dupont, J.-C., Haeffelin, M., Badosa, J., Pascal, N., and Montoux, N.: ELIFAN, an algorithm for the estimation of cloud cover from sky imagers, Atmos.
 Meas.
 Tech., 12, 5519–5534, https://doi.org/10.5194/amt-12-5519-2019, 2019